mfjacobsen/PowerOutagesAnalysis/README.md

 ## Introduction

-This report will analyze power outage data in the US collected between 2000 and 2016.
+This anlyisis will attempt to predect power outage severity in the USA using macro climate trends.
+Data is from the USA collected between 2000 and 2016.
 It is available here:

 https://engineering.purdue.edu/LASCI/research-data/outages